linux-kdevops/kdevops-history/README.md

 What's missing?

   * Hooking up terraform with ansible.
 For this I am considering using [the terraform ansible module](https://registry.terraform.io/modules/radekg/ansible/provisioner/2.2.0).
-  * Testing the rest of the ansible playbooks with vagrant
-  * Storage setup for vagrant / cloud providers in a consistent way for both data and scratch drives we can use for fstests.
+  * Storage setup when terraform is used in a consistent way for both /data and /media/truncated drives we can use for fstests.
+Right now the oscheck ansible playbook relies on at least two nvme drives to be available.
   * A way to automate getting your vagrant / cloud provider IP address to your ssh config so we can later run with ansible
   * Processing results -- we should use xunit, ted has some scripts for this already
   * Displaying results: well... hopefully someone will volunteer for this :)